 Second, after pecans are cool, chop and add them to melted and tempered chocolate.
 Finally, chill before breaking into pieces.

 That’s it.
-No thermometer.
-No stirring for hours.
-No worries about sugar crystals.
+No thermometer, stirring for hours, or worries about sugar crystals.

 How To Make Spicy Pecans